hhvm/user-documentation/CONTRIBUTING.md

     + The `00-` topics are the more getting started topics.
     + The `20-` topics are the key feature topics.
     + The `40-` topics are additional topics.
-    + There are two specialty numberings of `60-` and `99-`, for unsupported features and API reference respectively.
+    + There is one specialty numbering of `60-` for unsupported features.

 ## Code Examples